Arbol-Project/nettle/README.md

 from station_etl_tools.utils import settings import logging

+# set logs
 logging.getLogger('').setLevel(logging.INFO)
+# set desired store
 ipfs_store = IPFS()
+# instantiate ETL, BOM in this case
 etl = BOM(log=logging.log, store=ipfs_store)
+# update_local_input returns False is it cannot connect/can't find new data
 trigger_parse = BOM.update_local_input(etl)
+# parse returns True if there was newdata to add to your existing set
 perform_validation = BOM.parse(etl)
+# verify your output to see if it's all in the correct format
 verified = BOM.verify(etl)
+# if verified, add to IPFS
 if verified:
     ipfs_store.cp_local_folder_to_remote()
 ```